 This is what many theologians would have us believe.
 And it surely is a comforting thought.
 I would love to say that the many infants who die without Baptism are saved.
 I would like to think that the millions of indigenous people who were brutally slaughtered by European colonization might be saved.
 But is that what the Lord says?
 “I say to you, unless one is born of water and the Spirit, he cannot enter the kingdom of God.”
 He does not seem to leave much room for ambiguity.

-This leads me to a WELS Q&A Article that was recently brought to my attention, with which I am in full agreement (something that has been happening more and more of late!
-Perhaps a new writer is on staff?).
+This leads me to a WELS Q&A Article that was recently brought to my attention, with which I am in full agreement.
 I will reproduce the question and its answer here:

 If a baby dies before it is baptized, what happens to that baby's soul?I think the first paragraph is the most important part to keep in mind when considering whether or not Baptism is “absolutely” necessary.
 Christ says “unless one is born of water and the Spirit, he cannot enter the kingdom of God.”
 We should not venture beyond these clear Words.
 Can God create faith in a heart without Baptism?
 Well, God can do anything.
 But consider the Blessed Reformer’s words in his Large Catechism: